willGuimont/willGuimont.github.io/pages/about.md

 ---

 <!-- TODO add more content here -->
 This is my personal website.
-I'm a software engineering student at Université Laval.
+I'm a master's degree student at Université Laval.

+My principal research interests are Deep Learning and Mobile Robotics.

 You can find the source code of this site at GitHub:
 [willGuimont][will] /